Home Loan Experts

 In a guarantor loan, the lenders use both the property you’re buying and the guarantor’s property as security for the loan.

-The guarantor can also choose to limit the guarantee, which means they can only secure a part of the loan.
+The guarantor can also choose to limit the guarantee, meaning they can secure only a part of the loan.

-The banks assume that the value of the guarantee reduces your loan to under 80% of the property value.
-This is why the requirement to pay Lenders Mortgage Insurance (LMI) is waived by the lenders.
+The banks assume that the guarantee reduces your loan to below 80% of the property’s value.
+This is why lenders waive the requirement to pay Lenders Mortgage Insurance (LMI).

 Our mortgage brokers specialise in guarantor loans.
-Call one of them on 1300 889 743 or fill in our free online assessment form and find out how you can be a guarantor yourself.
+Call one of them on 1300 889 743 or complete our free online assessment form to find out how you can become a guarantor yourself.

 The guarantor is ultimately liable for the part of the loan they have guaranteed.

-If the person they have guaranteed fails to meet their loan obligations and defaults, the guarantor will be responsible for the amount they have guaranteed.
+If the person they have guaranteed defaults on their loan obligations, the guarantor will be responsible for the amount they have guaranteed.

 Can I limit the size of the guarantee?